“It started out as something of a dinner party crowd-pleaser.” [Royal Opera House]

 Is there anything more essentially operatic than the suffering of women?
 Degraded by men, oppressed by society, killed by improbable plot contrivances, the women of opera suffer endlessly for our amusement.
 Read more »

 Natalie Dessay coyly bares a breast on the cover of Virgin Classics’ new Giulio Cesare.
-But don’t let that put you off; this DVD is worth buying.

 La Cieca supposes that maybe the reason Angela Gheorghiu doesn’t include any music from Manon Lescaut on her new “Homage to Callas” CD is that she can’t quite identify with the character?